jknightlab/Enhancer-RNA/README.md

 The strandedness of the `directional total RNA-seq reads` was extracted using Samtools, and the normalised bidirectional bedgrapgh files were generated using Bedtools and Bedops, and visualised through UCSC or WashU Epigenome Browser.

 This code has been tested on a Univa Grid Engine (UGE) batch-queuing system.
-Please set up a conda environment for runnin in a desktop, install the packages listed in the `requirements.txt` file, and also install the R kernel for Jupyter notebook.
+Please set up a conda environment for running on a desktop computer, install the packages listed in the `requirements.txt` file.

 ## Example commands: